gmc-code/PC-Python/docs/python/variables_scope.rst

     outer_func()

-| Nested functsions can use the keyword: ``nonlocal``, to make the variable in the nested function the same variable as in the outer function:
+| Nested functions can use the keyword: ``nonlocal``, to make the variable in the nested function the same variable
+ as in the outer function:

 .. code-block:: python